UFC 48: Payback: Predictions & Analysis

 A few statistical edges stand out.
 St-Pierre throws significantly more leather — a 3.1 sig. strike per minute gap.
 St-Pierre is far more active with takedowns, averaging 6.0 more per 15 minutes.
 Hieron has tighter striking defense, making opponents miss more often.

 The Pick: Georges St-Pierre over Jay Hieron.
-The model is firm on this one: St-Pierre at 76%.
+We're leaning St-Pierre here at 74%, a solid but not overwhelming edge.

 Trevor Prangley vs Curtis Stout

-There's a real Elo separation here: Prangley at 932 versus Stout at 831.
-That 101-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Prangley at 867 versus Stout at 765.
+That 102-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Stout throws significantly more leather — a 0.2 sig. strike per minute gap.
 Stout is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Prangley has tighter striking defense, making opponents miss more often.